 Food Sources, Content, and Quality

 There are arguments for all sorts of pet diets, including proponents for using non-human grade proteins and organ meats that would otherwise be waste.
-Personally, I prioritise healthy eating and high quality.
+Personally, we prioritise healthy eating over other factors.
 We love our pets and want the best for them A healthy diet is the foundation for giving them the best chance for a healthy and (hopefully) long happy life.
 Healthy diets also typically have less fillers, which means less poop and fewer greenhouse gas laden dog farts.
 Great for everyone!

-Update: We now mix feed, with a combination of homemade and commercial foods.
-The dogs love it, and it has made a real difference to their skin and coat.
+Update: You can read more about food and dog diets on our partner blog, Dalmatian DIY.
 I also make a lot of our own treats, which is both delicious and a lot of fun.
 The dogs and I are all very happy!

 Pet Food and Treat Packaging

 Packaging is a consideration for commercial food and treats.
-Some areas offer recycling programs, but there are none where we live.
+Some areas offer recycling programs, but there are none for now where we live.
 I buy in large/bulk packages where feasible and try to make considered choices about suppliers.
-Although I now make a lot of our treats, packaging of purchased ingredients and storage of prepared snack are also factors if you are preparing homemade food and treats.
+Although I also make a lot of our treats, packaging of ingredients and storage of prepared snacks are also factors for any homemade food and treats.